EliasGarciaa/DSC_232R_Group-Project/README.md

 Scaling/Normalization, along with creating parquet dfs, can be used prior to creating an ML model to avoid long preprocessing steps and improve model performance
 ### 8. Splitting Data
 This is a step completed prior to bulding a ML model which splits data into training and test sets
+### 9. Data Visualization
+Access the previously created parquet files and create scatter plots to visualize any assocation between features of interest.